Xoggas/Just-Shapes-Beats-Level-Loader-Mod/README.md

 6. Launch the game again and wait for the intro.
 Close the game.

 ## Level conversion
-1. Open Unity and open the `Level Bundler.unitypackage` file.
+1. Open Unity and open the `Level Bundler.unitypackage` file then.
 2. A window will open, click `Import`.
 3. Import your level file and the music file you used in the editor to Unity.
 > json and mp3 files